 For me, it’s been a lifelong quest that has taken me to places I never expected to go, because I think boxes are great for transporting and storing—but not living in.

 I love it when people dare to explore who they are and become excited about the change that they want to see happening in the world around them.

 A while ago, Rob Bell made a series of short films.
-In the close of NOOMA: Open he paraphrases a centuries-old ambition, which I’ve carried around with me:
+At the close of NOOMA: Open, he paraphrases a centuries-old ambition, which I’ve carried around with me: